andrioid/gostack-gql/README.md

 ### Experiment: gostack-gql

 Nothing fancy.
-Just trying out some basic backend with sqlc and gqlgen.
+Just trying out some basic backend.
 The main motivation is to see if it's viable to go schema-first for a backend application.

 Database functions are generated from database migration files with [sqlc](https://sqlc.dev) and the API is generated from a GraphQL schema files using [gqlgen](https://gqlgen.com).